-- 4. Any contract or offer for a contract referred to in paragraph 1 shall: - (a) be made in advance of the delivery; - (b) be made in writing; and - (c) include, in particular, the following elements: - (i) the price payable for the delivery, which shall: - be static and be set out in the contract, and/or - be calculated by combining various factors set out in the contract, which may include market indicators reflecting changes in market conditions, the quantities delivered and the quality or composition of the agricultural products delivered, - (ii) the quantity and quality of the products concerned which may or must be delivered and the timing of such deliveries, - (iii) the duration of the contract, which may include either a definite duration or an indefinite duration with termination clauses, - (iv) details regarding payment periods and procedures, - (v) arrangements for collecting or delivering the agricultural products, and - (vi) rules applicable in the event of force majeure. - 5.
-By way of derogation from paragraph 1, a contract or an offer for a contract shall not be required where the products concerned are delivered by a producer to a purchaser which is a cooperative of which the producer is a member if the statutes of that cooperative or the rules and decisions provided for in, or derived from, these statutes contain provisions having similar effects to the provisions set out in points (a), (b) and (c) of paragraph 4. - 6.
-All elements of contracts for the delivery of agricultural products concluded by producers, collectors, processors or distributors, including those elements referred to in point (c) of paragraph 4, shall be freely negotiated between the parties.
+4. Any contract or offer for a contract referred to in paragraphs 1 and 1a shall:

+- (a) be made in advance of the delivery; - (b) be made in writing; and - (c) include, in particular, the following elements: - (i) the price payable for the delivery, which shall: - be static and be set out in the contract, and/or - be calculated by combining various factors set out in the contract, which may include market indicators reflecting changes in market conditions, the quantities delivered and the quality or composition of the agricultural products delivered, - (ii) the quantity and quality of the products concerned which may or must be delivered and the timing of such deliveries, - (iii) the duration of the contract, which may include either a definite duration or an indefinite duration with termination clauses, - (iv) details regarding payment periods and procedures, - (v) arrangements for collecting or delivering the agricultural products, and - (vi) rules applicable in the event of force majeure.

+5. By way of derogation from paragraphs 1 and 1a, a contract or an offer for a contract shall not be required where the products concerned are delivered by a member of a cooperative to the cooperative of which he is a member if the statutes of that cooperative or the rules and decisions provided for in, or derived from, these statutes contain provisions having similar effects to the provisions set out in points (a), (b) and (c) of paragraph 4.

+6. All elements of contracts for the delivery of agricultural products concluded by producers, collectors, processors or distributors, including those elements referred to in point (c) of paragraph 4, shall be freely negotiated between the parties.